MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 - Subscriptions provide a management boundary for governance and isolation, which clearly separates concerns.
 Create separate platform subscriptions for management (monitoring), connectivity, and identity when these elements are required.

-  - Establish a dedicated management subscription in the Platform management group to support global management capabilities such as [Log Analytics in Azure Monitor](/azure/azure-monitor/logs/log-analytics-overview) workspaces and [Azure Automation](/azure/automation/overview) runbooks.
+  - Establish a dedicated management subscription in the platform management group to support global management capabilities such as [Log Analytics in Azure Monitor](/azure/azure-monitor/logs/log-analytics-overview) workspaces and [Azure Automation](/azure/automation/overview) runbooks.

   - Establish a dedicated identity subscription in the platform management group to host Windows Server Active Directory domain controllers, when necessary.